 - The potential of the streamside stand to achieve conditions similar to mature forest stands in a timely manner is questionable. - In-stream conditions are impaired due to inadequate large wood or other factors. - The site-specific prescription would result in less environmental damage than the standard practice.

-For details on using site-specific vegetation retention prescriptions in your riparian area, refer to the most current version of OAR 629-643-0400 and discuss it with your stewardship forester.
+For details on using site-specific vegetation retention prescriptions in your riparian area, refer to OAR 629-643-0400 and discuss it with your stewardship forester.